RockPaperSmittie/catalog-app/README.md

 This application provides a catalog of clothing items which are sorted in different categories.
 The application was made to fulfill the requirements of a project in Udacity's Fullstack Nanodegree course.
+#### Please note that this is an old project that was created when first learning the basics of software development.

 ## Aims